vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 A multicore CPU generally has multiple "standalone" cores, each of them being a full CPU on its own.
 Each of the cores can execute an arbitrary program on its own.
 If the CPU has hyperthreading/SMT, the CPU will not execute one thread of program instructions, but multiple (often 2).
 When this happens the inner resources of the CPU (memory units, math units, logic units, caches) will be shared between those multiple threads.

 The different cores on the CPU work on their own, and the CPU synchronizes the memory writes from one core so that other cores can also see it if it detects that one core is writing to the same memory location a different core is also writing into or reading from.
-That syncronization has a cost, so whenever you program multithreaded programs, its important to try to avoid having multiple threads writing to the same memory, or one thread writing and other reading.
+That synchronization has a cost, so whenever you program multithreaded programs, its important to try to avoid having multiple threads writing to the same memory, or one thread writing and other reading.

-For correct syncronization of operations, CPUs also have specific instructions that can synchronize multiple cores, like atomic instructions.
-Those instructions are the backbone of the syncronization primitives that are used to communicate between threads.
+For correct synchronization of operations, CPUs also have specific instructions that can synchronize multiple cores, like atomic instructions.
+Those instructions are the backbone of the synchronization primitives that are used to communicate between threads.

 If you want to learn more about the hardware details of CPUs and how they map to Cpp programming, this CPPCon presentation explains it nicely [1](https://www.youtube.com/watch?v=BP6NxVxDQIs);